Feb 4, 2012

 9/17/13 update:

-Had an interesting conversation with Jared the other day… this boy refuses to work on Math.
+Had an interesting conversation with JD the other day… this boy refuses to work on Math.
 I have not been able to get him to do his lessons, so at age 14, he still hasn’t learned about fractions and decimals.
 Scary, right?
 Well, he called down from the loft where he was working on a computer program and said, “Mom, I’m trying to make this ball speed up as it gets closer to the hole.
 Any idea how I would program it to behave that way?”
 I said, “Hmm… sounds like an inverse relation… you’d use a fraction…” and as I was trying to remember how the formula would go, he hollered down again, “Never mind!
 I think I got it – I tried something and it’s slowing down as it gets closer, so now I’ll just try it the other way.”

 Once he had it nailed, I said, “Did you know you just did Algebra?”